hbrmn/hbrmn.github.io/_pages/about.md

 About me
 ======

 Hi!
-My name is Henrik Bradtmüller and I am a Materials Scientist with a background in chemistry and solid-state nuclear magnetic resonance spectroscopy.
+My name is Henrik Bradtmüller and I am a Materials Scientist with a background in chemistry and specialization in solid-state nuclear magnetic resonance (NMR) spectroscopy.

-Hi!
-I'm Henrik and currently a Postdoctoral Researcher at the University of Münster, in the Department of Physical Chemistry.
-I am a materials scientist and spectroscopist by training with a background in physical chemistry.
+I am currently a Postdoctoral Researcher at the University of Münster, in the Department of Physical Chemistry and my main research interests are the development of novel

 My main research
  [my Github repository](https://github.com/hbrmn).